Skip to main content

 #

 The architecture starts with three key components: Instruction, INPUT, and OUTPUT, along with six Register components named REG 0 to REG 5.
-These registers are fixed in place, allowing space for future expansion.

 At this stage, the instruction set is simple: values are copied from one location to another.
 The three lowest bits of the instruction specify the destination, while the next three bits indicate the source.
 The two highest bits are unused for now.